bikespace/bikespace/bikespace_dashboard/README.md

 **DRAFT TODO CLEANUP**

+All subclass `ReportFilter` from `main.js` which exposes a 'state' property and a 'test()' function.

-State: most likely want a 'state' property that describes the UI state (e.g. for date chart/filter and issue chart/filter) --- or could infer state from the data?
-Inferring would be more complex, but less brittle to changes in the dataset.
+'state' property describes the UI state (e.g. for date chart/filter and issue chart/filter)

-Date filter uniquely has combinable sub-sections:
+parking_time can be affected by several different filter keys:

 - date_range, e.g. to implement filters such as "last 90 days" or "last year"
 - yearday_period, e.g. to implement filters such as "reports in winter"